Download CV here

 Ha Manh Thang's English CV @2024.pdf

-Born in 1980 in Thai Nguyen Province, Ha Manh Thang is one of Vietnam’s most important young painters.
+Born in 1980 in Thai Nguyen province, Ha Manh Thang is one of Vietnam’s most important young painters.
 He was also the only artist from Vietnam profiled in the Phaidon publication ‘Painting Today’ (2009) alongside acclaimed artists such as Gerhard Richter, Neo Rauch and Peter Doig.
-Having graduated from the Hanoi Fine Arts University in 2004, Thang has since held a number of notable regional and international exhibitions including Instruments of Meditation: Works of Art from the Zoltán Bodnár Collection, Reök Palace, Budapest, Hungary (2011); Connect: Kunstzene Vietnam, ifa Galleries, Berlin and Stuttgart, Germany (2009); The rain and the small stream presented by Ernst & Young’s Asean Art Outreach program, Singapore (2008); and Post Doi Moi: Vietnamese Art After 1990, Singapore Art Museum (2008).
-Ha Manh Thang currently lives and works in Hanoi.
+Having graduated from the Hanoi Fine Arts University in 2004, Thang has since held a number of notable regional and international exhibitions including Instruments of Meditation: Works of Art from the Zoltán Bodnár Collection, Reök Palace, Budapest, Hungary (2011); Connect: Kunstzene Vietnam, ifa Galleries, Berlin and Stuttgart, Germany (2009); The rain and the small stream presented by Ernst & Young’s Asean Art Outreach program, Singapore (2008); and Post Doi Moi: Vietnamese Art After 1990, Singapore Art Museum (2008) and Shared Inspiration - Asian Art Exhibition, National Art Museum of China (2019).

 "For me art is a way to define my own life in a different way.
 It is like a circle of time, memory and history.

-I am interested in how meaning is ascribed to images especially historically and culturally significant images.
+I am interested in how meaning is ascribed to images especially historically and culturally significant images."